 Pairing the GoPro Cameras with the Smart Remote

 The process for pairing the camera to the remote varies between models.
 Sometimes the process is very similar, such as between the HERO7 Black and the HERO6 Black.
 But others, like the HERO4 Black and the Session models, use a different process.
 Rather than lay out each individually here, I’d recommend checking out the how-to guides I’ve put together for specific models:

 There’s no bulk way to pair the cameras to the remote–you’ll have to do each individually.
 So it can be a bit tedious.
 But as you finish pairing one camera, the remote will give you the option to connect another.

-But the good news is that once they’re paired the first time, it’s quicker to connect them after that.
+But the good news is that once the remote and camera are paired the first time, it’s quicker to connect them after that.